GabrielAlberini/GabrielAlberini/README.md

 📖 I study Frontend Developer Web.

-💻 I'm currently working as a theater teacher.
+💻 I'm currently working as a theater teacher in primary school.

 🔬 I also love art and the social activities. 🤓.